By nature and in today’s time, motivation is a topic that matters for each and everyone at one point in life.

-From the beginning, my needs for autonomy and relatedness were satisfied.
+From the beginning on, my needs for autonomy and relatedness were satisfied.

 I felt being part of a group that backs me up.
-And I had the great freedom of choice on the topic of this article.
+Also, I had the great freedom of choice on the topic of this article.

 What was it that held me back, though?